vishvAsa/AgamaH/AryaH/hinduism/social-cultivation/violence/articles/Sacred-ground_Bakker/03_Studies_in_Early_Saivism.md

 Mathurā: Club-bearing ascetic Mathurā: Lakulīśa

-career is an orthogenetic Indian development, the eponymous attribute of the saint, the laguḍa or club, remains as yet unexplaineḍLet us reconsider the earliest iconographic evidence.
+career is an orthogenetic Indian development, the eponymous attribute of the saint, the laguḍa or club, remains as yet unexplained.
+Let us reconsider the earliest iconographic evidence.

 The laguḍa or club